Lumen Field: 2025 FIFA Club World Cup

 Lumen Field hosted six matches during the 2025 FIFA Club World Cup, including all three Group B matches for the Sounders and three from Group E. The tournament was also served to prepare the stadium and city for the World Cup the following year.
-A temporary hybrid grass surface, developed by an Australian company and gown in Moses Lake, Washington, was installed over the artificial turf for the tournament.
+A temporary hybrid grass surface, developed by an Australian company and grown in Moses Lake, Washington, was installed over the artificial turf for the tournament.
 The grass surface was later criticized by Paris Saint-Germain manager Luis Enrique as being too bouncy and dry.
 The matches also included related events in Pioneer Square and the International District, as well as special Sounder commuter train service and increased Link light rail trains.
 The six matches drew an attendance of over 210,000 total spectators, with crowds of over 50,000 at two Sounders matches against Atlético Madrid and Paris Saint-Germain.
 The smallest crowd, of under 12,000, was for a match between River Plate and Urawa Red Diamonds.

 2026 FIFA World Cup

+"Seattle Stadium" with Lumen branding covered for the 2026 FIFA World Cup.

-Lumen Field is one of sixteen venues that will host the 2026 FIFA World Cup, to be played in Canada, Mexico, and the United States.
-The stadium is scheduled to host four matches during the group stage and two matches in the knockout stage.
-It is one of two Pacific Northwest venues hosting the event, together with BC Place in Vancouver.
+Lumen Field was one of sixteen venues that hosted matches during the 2026 FIFA World Cup, which was played in Canada, Mexico, and the United States.
+The stadium hosted four matches during the group stage and two matches in the knockout stage.
+It was one of two Pacific Northwest venues hosting the event, together with BC Place in Vancouver.
+Lumen Field hosted two matches from Group G, one match from Group B, and one match from Group D that featured the United States.
+The stadium's design and atmosphere, particularly during the United States matches, were praised by international visitors and media outlets.

 Seattle had two venues—Lumen Field and Husky Stadium—among 58 facilities previously considered in the unsuccessful United States bid for the 2022 FIFA World Cup.
 When discussing Seattle as a candidate, Sunil Gulati of the U.S. Soccer Federation called Lumen Field (then Qwest Field) "a world-class facility".
 Seattle finally hosted a World Cup qualifier on June 11, 2013; the qualifier, which was the city's second overall and the first since 1976, saw the United States defeat Panama 2–0 in front of a raucous crowd of 40,847.
-The combined Canada–Mexico–United States won the right to host the 2026 FIFA World Cup following a 2018 vote by FIFA; Lumen Field was one of the 23 finalist venues named by the organizing committee.
+The combined Canada–Mexico–United States bid won the right to host the 2026 FIFA World Cup following a 2018 vote by FIFA; Lumen Field was one of the 23 finalist venues named by the organizing committee.

+Lumen Field during the group stage match between Belgium and Egypt.